Yemen's Houthis Claim Missile Attack On Power Plant In Israel

 Date

-(MENAFN- IANS) Sanaa, Jan 15 (IANS) Yemen's Houthi group said in a statement that it targeted a power plant in the southern Israeli port city of Eilat, using a "winged missile."
+SANAA, Jan 15 (NNN-SABA) – Yemen's Houthis said in a statement yesterday that, it targeted a power plant in the southern Israeli port city of Eilat, using a“winged missile.”

-Also, Sarea said his group carried out another attack against Israel, targeting vital targets in Tel Aviv city with several bomb-laden drones, Xinhua news agency reported.
+Also, Sarea said, the Houthis carried out another attack against Israel, targeting vital targets in Tel Aviv city, with several bomb-laden drones.

-He vowed that his group's attacks against Israel "will not stop until Israel stops war in Gaza and lifts its siege."
+He vowed that, the Houthis' attacks against Israel“will not stop until Israel stops the war in Gaza, and lifts its siege.”

-The attacks against the power station in Eilat and targets in Tel Aviv came a few hours after the Houthi group took responsibility for launching a ballistic rocket attack against the Israeli Defence Ministry.
+The attacks against the power station in Eilat and targets in Tel Aviv came, a few hours after the Houthis took responsibility for launching a ballistic rocket attack against the Israeli Defence Ministry.

-Earlier in the day, Israeli media said the Houthi rocket attack was intercepted by the Israeli air defense system.
+Earlier in the day, Israeli media said the Houthi rocket attack was intercepted by the Israeli air defence system.

-Yemen's Houthi forces fired a missile at Israel early on Tuesday, triggering sirens in wide areas, including Tel Aviv and some Israeli settlements in the occupied West Bank, according to an Israeli military statement.

-"Several attempts were made to intercept the missile," the military said, adding, "It was likely intercepted."

-No injuries were reported, but the attack caused property damage.
-The police said in a statement that homes in Mevo Beitar and Tzur Hadassah on the outskirts of Jerusalem were damaged.
-An image released by the police showed a missile fragment embedded in the roof of a residential home.

-Bomb disposal units and additional police forces are operating in the area to assess the damage and secure the site.

-Since November 2023, the Houthis group has been carrying out rocket and drone attacks on Israel and disrupting "Israeli-linked" shipping in the Red Sea in solidarity with Palestinians amid their ongoing conflict with Israelis.
+Since Nov, 2023, the Houthis have been carrying out rocket and drone attacks on Israel and disrupting“Israeli-linked” shipping in the Red Sea, in solidarity with Palestinians amid their ongoing conflict with the Israeli regime.– NNN-SABA

 Legal Disclaimer: